epos-deep-learning/beautiful-jekyll/autumnschool.md

 ### Registration

-**Deadline extension:** You can register for this course *before the 20th of September* using the link below:
+**The maximum number of participants for the Autumn School has been reached**.
+It is unfortunately not possible anymore to register for the Autumn School.
+For the symposium, you can (and should) still register using the following link:
 [Register here](https://forms.gle/8Kp31x7BqQ2KX9YX7)

 ### Organization